 Nggam is a Cameroonian method of divination which interprets the movement of crabs or spiders.
 While it is possible to come up with your own system and ‘rules’ using the movement of spiders or crabs, it is not true Nggam.
 Unless you’re willing to travel Cameroon to learn directly from the Mambila people, then practicing Nggam is going to be difficult.

 Numerology is a method of divination using numbers. (see Arithmancy above).

 O-Mikuji is a Japanese method of divination which involves randomly selecting a scroll of paper which has a pre-written prophecy on it.
-O-Mikuji scrolls are available to visitors at many Japanese temples and shrines and you can receive one after making a donation.
+O-Mikuji scrolls are available to visitors at many Japanese temples and shrines, and you can receive one after donating.
 The message you receive could be viewed as being fortunate or unfortunate; it just depends on your luck on the day.

 Because dreaming is natural, dream interpretation is possibly one of the most ancient methods of divination.
 It is only human nature to have a dream and then wonder what the significance is behind it.

 Assigning spiritual significance to dreams has been practiced throughout history.
 The Egyptian Pharaoh Thutmose IV claimed that the sphinx visited him in a dream and told him he would become king if he unearthed it from the sand.
 In the Bible, Joseph was made second in command to the Pharaoh, thanks to his dream interpretation skills.

 Although it seems easy, interpreting dreams is a somewhat tricky fortune-telling method to master, because most would-be interpreters try to memorize every symbol from the book.
 The easiest way to learn dream interpretation is to design your symbolism.